Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 4.  **Revision**: Updates to the RFC based on feedback received.
 5.  **Final Comment Period**: A last opportunity for feedback before a the final standard is published.
 6.  **Adoption**: Adoption of the RFC.
-7.  **Publication**: If adopte, the Standard is officially published.
+7.  **Publication**: If adopted, the Standard is officially published.
 8.  **Implementation**: Introduction of the recommended practices or standards from the RFC.
 9.  **Review Cycle**: Periodic reviews of the RFC's effectiveness post-implementation.